If you won the lottery & left your job today, could your org pick up where you left off?

 1. It’s a written testament to all you’ve accomplished.

 Did you build out an entire Salesforce database with fields & objects?
-Or maybe you’re the star who set up all of your org’s social media profiles finally!
-That stuff took effort, so think of documentation as the “evidence” that it all really did happen.
+Or maybe you’re the star who set up all of your org’s social media profiles.
+Finally!

 2. It’s the bridge between your work and the organization.

-My team may not understand how fields & objects work in Salesforce, or even where to find them.
-And probably best to keep it that way – at least to some extent!
+My team may not fully understand how fields & objects work in our database.
+And probably best to keep it that way.

 3. It’s intellectual property that shouldn’t just live in your brain.

 So consider it your ethical duty to package that knowledge in a way that your org can truly own.
 Otherwise, you’re neglecting half the job.

 4. Documentation helps you recall the stuff you’re bound to forget.

-Think of documentation as your own nonprofit pensieve: a way to not play the guessing game when someone inevitably has a question about some random, unmemorable detail.
+Think of documentation as your own nonprofit pensieve.
+It’s a way to not play the guessing game when someone inevitably has a question about some random detail from that long forgotten project.